maderazokylec220748-web/hologram1/replit.md

 The app will be available at http://localhost:5000

 ## Features
+- **Multi-Language Support**: Users choose between English and Tagalog on first visit, with preference saved to localStorage
+- **Fully Localized UI**: All interface elements, messages, and AI responses adapt to selected language
 - **Fullscreen Hologram Display**: Large-scale hologram appears fullscreen when AI responds, with chat messages remaining visible in the background
 - **Persistent Chat History**: Questions and answers stay visible behind the hologram overlay for continuous context
 - **Intelligent Timer System**: Hologram display duration automatically calculated based on response length (base 3s + 0.5s per 50 chars, max 15s)